zotroneneis/zotroneneis.github.io/README.md

 # About

-> Last Updated Feb 16, 2018.
+> Last Updated June 27, 2018.

 ![](small_pic.png)

-I am a graduate computer science student at Bonn, Germany and a research assistant at the [Fraunhofer Institute for Intelligent Analysis and Information Systems (IAIS)](https://www.iais.fraunhofer.de/en.html).
-My primary interest is machine learning, with a focus on neural networks.
-I am currently writing my master thesis on recurrent neural networks for modeling radiological language.
+I am a computer science graduate, currently interning at Bosch in Palo Alto, California, USA.
+My primary interest is machine learning/deep learning, with a focus on neural networks.
+I am especially interested in the application of machine learning and deep learning in health care.

 ## News

-I have recently finished my master thesis.
-In May 2018 I will move to Palo Alto, CA, USA to join Robert Bosch for an internship.
+I am currently working as a deep learning intern at Robert Bosch in Palo Alto, CA, USA.

 Starting September 2018 I will be one of the first residents of the Microsoft AI Residency Program in Cambridge, UK.
 * * *

 ## Research interests:
-AI safety and privacy research, machine learning in health care, designing novel (biologically inspired) algorithms and architectures, artificial general intelligence, automating machine learning using reinforcement learning
+Machine learning in health care, AI safety and privacy research, designing novel (biologically inspired) algorithms and architectures, artificial general intelligence, automating machine learning using reinforcement learning

 ## [](#header-1)Contact